nottrobin/robinwinslow.uk/_posts/2015-10-23-junior-doctors-complaining.md

 Doctors often work overtime and ["unsocial hours"][], and are [paid extra accordingly][] as a percentage of their basic pay.
 Currently, any hours outside 8am to 6pm on a weekday are considered unsocial, although Jeremy Hunt is trying to change that (see below).

-The [European Working Time Directive in theory means that][] doctors are limited to working a maximum average over  of 48 hours a week (over a 26 week period), and a maximum of 91 hours in any individual week.
+The [European Working Time Directive in theory limits][] doctors to working a maximum average of 48 hours a week (over a 26 week period), and a maximum of 91 hours in any individual week.
 However, despite attempts to enforce these hours, some doctors [still work 100-hour weeks][].

-What other difficulties to doctors face?
+What other difficulties do doctors face?
 ===

 As already mentioned, doctors have to work long and irregular hours.
-They often get rotaed on night shifts for a few days followed by long days, meaning they have to switch their body clock around extremely fast.
-And they have to do this at the same time as revising for and sitting some of the toughest exams, to eventually complete their training, up to 15 years after starting university.
+They often get rotated on night shifts for a few days followed by long days, meaning they have to switch their body clock around extremely fast.
+And they have to do this at the same time as revising for and sitting very tough exams, to eventually complete their training, up to 15 years after starting university.
 And they have to pay for myriad subscriptions, courses and insurance all out of a not particularly impressive salary.

 In addition to this, doctors get regularly rotated between NHS trusts, every 4 or 6 months.
 This means doctors often have to move house, or stay in temporary accommodation.
 My wife and I have had 5 addresses in 5 years.